yigit/android-priority-jobqueue/README.md

 your database, inform the user, etc.

 ### Advantages
-* It is very easy to de-couple application logic from your activites, making your code more robust, easy to refactor, and easy to **test**.
+* It is very easy to de-couple application logic from your activities, making your code more robust, easy to refactor, and easy to **test**.
 * You don't have to deal with `AsyncTask` lifecycles.
 This is true assuming you use an event bus to update your UI (you should).
 At Path, we use [greenrobot's EventBus](https://github.com/greenrobot/EventBus); however, you can also go with your favorite. (e.g. [Square's Otto] (https://github.com/square/otto))
 * Job Queue takes care of prioritizing jobs, checking network connection, running them in parallel, etc. Job prioritization is especially indispensable when you have a resource-heavy app like ours.